Omeshcoding/Omeshcoding/README.md

   <div align="left">
--  🔭 I’m currently working on various projects **on of which is Scoiable a social media app.**
+-  🔭 I’m currently working on various projects ** Sociable, CarEase, WebCrawler**

--  🌱 I’m currently learning **TypeScript**
+-  🌱 I’m currently learning **TypeScript, React Native**

--  👯 Are you looking for a Full-stack Developer with a specialization in frontend then connect with me on  <a href="https://www.linkedin.com/in/umesh-sharma-aa6674131/" target="blank">Linkedin</a>.
+-  👯 Are you looking for a Full-stack Developer or a Front-end Developer with a specialization in frontend then connect with me on  <a href="https://www.linkedin.com/in/umesh-sharma-aa6674131/" target="blank">Linkedin</a>.

--  💬 Ask me about **JavaScript**
+-  💬 Ask me about **JavaScript, React, React Ecosystem,**

 </div>
 <div width="100%" align="center">